leigholiver/ladder-stat-tracker/README.md

 - add scores.txt to your streaming software as a text source

 issues due to api limitations:
+- the first time a game is recorded, you have to click a button to confirm your name
 - if you have the same name as your opponent, you have to click a button to confirm the result
 - if you play vs random, you have to click a button to confirm the race